djcf/wordpress-fpm-docker/README.md

 #### How do I use it?

 You perform routine tasks with Ansible.
 See the `ansible` directory for playbooks and accompanying documentation.
-In general, you will find that ** every directory has its own README.md file, describing *exactly* what functions files in that directory perform and how to modify them.**
+In general, you will find that ** every directory has its own README.md file, describing *exactly* what functions files in that directory perform and how to modify them.** Don't forget to follow the installation instructions for the ansible roles.

 If you want to run it locally using Vagrant, please read `docs/installation and vagrant` next.